Routing

 $router->addRoute('product/<id>', 'Product:detail');

-When accessing the old URL, the presenter automatically redirects to the new URL so that search engines do not index these pages twice (see SEO and canonization).
+When accessing the old URL, the presenter automatically redirects to the new URL, so search engines won't index these pages twice (see SEO and Canonization).

 Dynamic Routing with Callbacks

-Dynamic routing with callbacks allows you to directly assign functions (callbacks) to routes, which will be executed when the specified path is visited.
-This flexible feature enables you to quickly and efficiently create various endpoints for your application:
+Dynamic routing with callbacks allows you to directly assign functions (callbacks) to routes, which are executed when the given path is visited.
+This flexible functionality allows you to quickly and efficiently create various endpoints for your application:

 $router->addRoute('test', function () {